 As an FN MAG gunner in the South African Defence Force in the 1980s, you would have carried a combat load of 200 rounds in a belt, with an additional 1,000 rounds divided into five belts carried by the rest of the section.
 The FN MAG is a Belgian 7.62 mm general-purpose machine gun designed in the 1950s by Fabrique Nationale and used by more than 80 countries.
 It has also been produced under license in several other countries.

 In addition to carrying the machine gun, regular riflemen and assistant gunners in the squad carried 5 x 35-round magazines, each loaded with 30 rounds and two extra boxes of 30 rounds each.
 The FN MAG weighed approximately 11 kg, while a 200-round belt weighed an additional 6.5 kg.

 IMI Negev Combat Load

-IMI Negev is a squad automatic weapon issued in Israeli Defence Forces (IDF).
-It is a light machine gun, fed with 5.56 mm bullets on a belt.
-The standard combat load in IDF in the last decade was 4 drums of 150 bullets each, plus two loose belts of 80, and a tracer belt of 30.
-Plus the spare barrel.
+The IMI Negev is a squad automatic weapon used by the Israeli Defense Forces (IDF).
+A light machine gun fires 5.56 mm bullets from a belt feed.
+In the past decade, the standard combat load for an IMI Negev gunner in the IDF has included four drums of 150 bullets each, two loose belts of 80 bullets, and a tracer belt of 30 bullets, in addition to a spare barrel.